The World’s Best Vodka Brands and their Logos

-Vodka ranks second after whiskey among the best-selling spirits in the world.
-More than 126 million boxes are bought annually, not counting the moonshine.
-And in terms of strength, she has no equal at all.
+Vodka ranks second only to whisky among the world’s best-selling spirits.
+More than 126 million cases are bought every year, not counting moonshine.
+And in terms of strength, it has no equal at all.
 For example, the Polish brand Wratislavia Spirytus consists of 96% alcohol.

 What is vodka?

 In simple terms, vodka is diluted ethyl alcohol obtained from raw food materials.
-Today, vodka is produced and consumed all over the world and is used in a wide range of cocktails and mixed drinks.
+Today, vodka is produced and consumed worldwide and is used in a wide range of cocktails and mixed drinks.
 Due to its relatively neutral taste and aroma, vodka is also commonly used as a base spirit for flavored varieties and for making infusions.
 However, it is important to consume vodka in moderation, as excessive consumption can lead to adverse health effects.

-Each country has its requirements regarding the basis of the drink.
+Each country has its own requirements for the base of the drink.
 In Ukraine, alcohol is distilled from grain crops.
-Besides grain, potatoes are used in Belarus, while in Poland and Germany, only potatoes are used.
-In other EU countries and America, any raw vegetable materials are allowed.
-For example, in Minnesota, you can try beet alcohol.
+In Belarus, potatoes are used alongside grain, whereas in Poland and Germany, potatoes are used exclusively.
+In other EU countries and in America, any raw vegetable material is allowed.
+For example, in the state of Minnesota, you can taste beet alcohol.

 The choice of raw materials affects the taste: